dieselfox1/PHPCompatibilityFIN/README.md

 ### 2.1.3 - 2021-12-31

-- Ruleset: Updated for compatibility with WordPress 5.9.
+- Ruleset: Updated for compatibility with FinPress 5.9.
 - README: Updated the installation instructions for [compatibility with Composer >= 2.2][composer22announce].
 - Minor housekeeping.